TheSchu1tz/-MN-2-Software-Solutions-Repo-/README.md

 ---

-Project 3: Options to Run
+# Project 3: Options to Run

 To run the program, you have two options:

+Option 1: Using PyInstaller

 1. Install dependencies:
    py -3.13 -m pip install -r requirements.txt